gaopengcuhk/Tip-Adapter/README.md

 # Official Code Release for "TIP-Adapter: Training-free clIP-Adapter for Better Vision-Language Modeling"

 # Pipeline of Tip-Adapter
-Tip-Adapter can provide fast convegernece and better performance by exploting cache-model as initlization weight of adapter.
+Tip-Adapter can provide fast convergence and better performance by leveraging cache-model as initialization of adapter.
 <div align="center">
   <img src="cache_model.png"/>
 </div>